 In Indian culture, the word Rangoli signifies a painting technique that involves

 The décor is all about colours.
 Buy cushions with all sorts of patterns and stack them on your sofas and on the floor.
 You can also buy or rent Indian carpets.
-For the dining table, use patterned tablecloths and reed mats.
+For the dining table, use patterned tablecloths and reed mats–you can try some table covers wholesale options from the market too.
 Don’t forget to add a lot of live flowers and glass beads.
 Candles will help you create the proper ambiance for a Bollywood party.
 Don’t forget to buy patterned cardboard gift bags if you want to surprise your guests with a small present that they can take home.
 Coloured marbles and Indian tune CDs would make up for a great gift.
 If you don’t want to spend a lot of money on décor, simply use the most colourful things you own to create some drapes and dim the lights.
 Of course, play Bollywood movies and music at the party to animate your guests.

 Pay tremendous attention to food